KevinFu12/Time-Sharing-Simulation/README.md

 ### Memory Management
 - Each task has 128KB stack (configurable)
 - Dynamic allocation with proper cleanup
-- No memory leaks (verified with valgrind recommended)
+- No memory leaks (verified with valgrind)

 ### Signal Handling
 - Async-signal-safe operations in handler